Table of Contents

 - complete physical, psychological or other kinds of examinations

-- give samples of blood, saliva, urine or other materials
+- give blood, saliva, urine or other samples

 - take experimental drugs or use experimental medical devices